Skip to main content

 Also known as: Prolia, denosumab injection

-A monoclonal antibody biologic used for the treatment of osteoporosis in postmenopausal women at high risk of fracture, and for those who cannot tolerate bisphosphonates.
+A monoclonal antibody biologic used for the approach of osteoporosis in postmenopausal women at high risk of fracture, and for those who cannot tolerate bisphosphonates.
 Administered as a subcutaneous injection every six months by a healthcare professional.

 This page contains self-reported experiences from the Narrated community — not clinical data.
 Outcomes are subjective.
 Always consult your doctor or specialist before starting, stopping, or changing any approach.